apache/pulsar/site2/docs/txn-use.md

     ```

-    * If you want to enable batch messages in transactions, follow the steps below.

-    Set `acknowledgmentAtBatchIndexLevelEnabled` to `true` in the `broker.conf` or `standalone.conf` file.
+    * If you want to acknowledge batch messages in transactions, set `acknowledgmentAtBatchIndexLevelEnabled` to `true` in the `broker.conf` or `standalone.conf` file.

       ```
       acknowledgmentAtBatchIndexLevelEnabled=true
       ```

-    * [message deduplication](cookbooks-deduplication.md) is a mandatory configuration, if need to guarantee exactly-once semantics.
+    * If you want to guarantee exactly-once semantics, you need to enable [message deduplication](cookbooks-deduplication.md).
     You can enable message deduplication at the broker level, the namespace level, or the topic level according to your needs.